kghose/lekha.nvim/README.md

    written a NeoVim plugin before and didn't know Lua.
 The NeoVim documentation is adequate though I had to supplement with web searches for a few things.
-1. Vim/NeoVim's editing efficiency and Lua's speed impresses me.
-I have a 140,000 word manuscript and the dumb algorithm I implemented here doesn't take any perceptible time to run.
+1. Vim/NeoVim's editing efficiency impresses me.
+I have a 140,000 word manuscript and Vim/NeoVim handles it without any issue.
+I used VS Code for a long time but when I tried editing the manuscript with it the simple task of word wrapping (which needs a plugin on VS Code) broke in a subtle way making it unusable.
+1. The algorithm I used here is a O(N) algorithm (N = manuscript length) and runs every time the file is edited (It runs after there is a pause in editing, not after every keystroke) and takes ~20ms for that size of text which is decently fast for an interpreted, studiously dynamic language.

 ## Lua/NeoVim API Concepts
 1. Ordered arrays